MusatovIvan/GRF_dp/README.md

 Note: It is expected that the reference chromosomes lay in the Chromosomes folder, whereas the Input_tsv_file lays directly in the folder mounted as a volume to container, according to this manner, the output will be in the same folder, which is mounted to the docker container.
 The output filename here is Results_000.tsv, but the user can give it another desired name.

-The docker image contains 5 bioinformatic tools with their dependencies: SAMTOOLS, HTSLIB, LIBDEFLATE, VCFTOOLS, BCFTOOLS All tools are installed in the /soft directory, the processing script specifically is in the /app folder.
+The docker image contains 5 bioinformatic tools with their dependencies: SAMTOOLS, HTSLIB, LIBDEFLATE, VCFTOOLS, BCFTOOLS.
+All tools are installed in the /soft directory, the processing script specifically is in the /app folder.

 To launch any of these tools once the docker image snpprocimg is run, user can type the tool name in capital letter with the ' $ ' sign.